long-island-iced-tea/bangazon/README.md

 ### ProductType
 #### GET
-- `api/controller`
+- `api/producttypes`
-  - description and details
+  - Returns all product types.
-- `api/controller`
+- `api/producttypes/{id}`
-  - description and details
+  - Returns the product type with the matching id.
 #### POST
 - `api/controller`
   - description and details